 However, at that time you need to be thinking about whether you want to keep the property and move in, further rent it out to tenants, or sell it off.
-This article will take you through the various aspects you should be aware of when you are inheriting a property.
+This article will take you through the various aspects you should be aware of when inheriting a property.

-How ownership of an inherited property is transferred?
+How is ownership of an inherited property transferred?

 You should speak to the mortgage lender and discuss how to proceed with your case.
 In some cases, the estate of the deceased pays off the mortgage.
 However, if there is still an outstanding mortgage, you could get the mortgage under your name.
-That will of course have its' own complications.
+That will, of course, have its' own complications.

 Taxes on an Inherited Property